newmanjb/photo-categoriser/readme.md

 typing in "Simon's Leaving Do" will mean that it assigns "1=Simon's Leaving Do", meaning that the user just has to type "1" and the photo will be copied to this directory.

-This makes it extremely fast to use, especially with large numbers of photos, but obviously it's based on my particular way of categorising them.
+This will make it extremely fast to use, especially with large numbers of photos, but obviously it's based on my particular way of categorising them.

+Note that the above is in the future tense because although I've written it I haven't started testing it properly yet!